droidocz/droidocs-web/content/listview/android-listview-headers.md

 In the case of `MergeAdapter`, you would add an ordinary `View` (e.g., `TextView`) for a section header, then an `Adapter` for the contents of that section.
 Lather, rinse, repeat.

+---

+## Notes:

+- Is this the standard methodology that google used in their applications?

+- "Is this the standard methodology that google used in their applications?"
+You would have to look at their source code on http://source.android.com.
+Jeff Sharkey's implementation was originally for 0.9 but probably still works; my two implementations work up through 2.0.1.

+- What about `ExpandableListView` (http://developer.android.com/reference/android/widget/ExpandableListView.html)?
+It has similar functionality.

+- All that is in ListView folder is HeaderFooter, RateListView and Selector.